simonpenel/genome_stats_pipeline/README.md

 `snakemake -n -s scripts/step_stats/process_all_dna_stats.smk`

 This will calculate the global dna statistics AND gff dna statistics for the organisms who are missing global dna statistics and/or gff dna statistics (since input files  will be updated, it will run all the rules depending of these files)

+`snakemake --cluster "sbatch" -j 5  -s scripts/step_stats/process_all_dna_stats.smk`

+Running on 5 nodes in the cluster